 How to Create SCCM Collection Based on Operating System Attribute Class | ConfigMgr

-A collection or query created in Configuration Manager uses WMI Query Language (WQL) to request objects from the SMS Provider WMI Schema, which in turn retrieves the data from site database.
+A collection or query created in Configuration Manager uses WMI Query Language (WQL) to request objects from the SMS Provider WMI Schema, which in turn retrieves the data from the site database.

 The SMS_G_System_OPERATING_SYSTEM Windows Management Instrumentation (WMI) class) is an SMS Provider server class in Configuration Manager.
-This class contains inventory information for operating system.
+This class contains inventory information for the operating system.

 SCCM collection based on operating system attribute class